Whether you’re a first-time exhibitor or a trade show veteran, one of your primary concerns will be your exhibition budget.

 One of the best ways to save exhibition costs is to plan well ahead of your scheduled show.
 Although there is no such thing as “too early” when it comes to the planning of your exhibition, ideally we recommend you allow 9 to 12 months for this.

-Not only will this ensure you are properly organised for your event, it will also save you money.
+Not only will this ensure you are properly organised for your event, but it will also save you money, without having to resort to a literal budget exhibition stand.
 Businesses that leave it too late to arrange their exhibition often end up paying extortionate late fees or rush costs.
 This includes things like booking your hotel room, travel expenses, your exhibition space and services, as well as the build and design of your exhibition stand.

 To learn more about how to plan for your event, read our guide on how to organise your exhibition.

 If you plan to exhibit at other events throughout the year it will save you money if you take into consideration all of your shows at once.